Nested conformal prediction and quantile out-of-bag ensemble methods: Introduction

-where the probability is taken over all $n+1$ points and $\alpha \in (0,1)$ is a predefined confidence level.
-In other words, how do we construct $C(X)$ with nonasymptotic coverage that holds without assumptions on $P_{XY}$?
+Here the probability is taken over all $n+1$ points and $\alpha \in (0,1)$ is a predefined confidence level.
+As long as \eqref{eq:marginal-validity} is true, the `size' of $C(X_{n+1})$ conveys how certain we are about the prediction at $X_{n+1}$.
 Methods with property~\eqref{eq:marginal-validity} are called \emph{marginally} valid to differentiate them from \emph{conditional} validity:

 Conditional validity is known to be impossible without assumptions on $P_{XY}$; see~\citet[Section 2.6.1]{balasubramanian2014conformal} and~\citet{barber2019limits}.
-Hence, we will only be concerned with developing methods that are (provably) marginally valid, but have reasonable conditional coverage in practice (ie, empirically).
+If $Y_{n+1} \in C(X_{n+1})$, we say that $C(X_{n+1})$ covers $Y_{n+1}$, and we often refer to marginal (conditional) validity as marginal (conditional) coverage.
+In this paper, we develop methods that are (provably) marginally valid, but have reasonable conditional coverage in practice, using conformal prediction.

-Conformal prediction is a general and universal framework for constructing marginally valid prediction sets\footnote{The spaces $\mathcal{X}$ and $\mathcal{Y}$ are without restriction.
-For example, take $\mathcal{X} \equiv \mathbb{R}^d$ and let $\mathcal{Y}$ be a subset of $\mathbb{R}$, or a discrete space such as in multiclass classification.
-Though it is not formally required, it may be helpful think of $\mathcal{Y}$ as a totally ordered set or a metric space. }.
+Conformal prediction is a universal framework for constructing marginally valid prediction sets.
 It acts like a wrapper around any prediction algorithm; in other words, any black-box prediction algorithm can be ``conformalized'' to produce valid prediction sets instead of point predictions.
-We refer the reader to the works of~\citet{vovk2005algorithmic} and~\citet{balasubramanian2014conformal} for details.
-In this paper, we provide an alternate and equivalent viewpoint for accomplishing the same goals, that we call \emph{nested conformal prediction}.
+We refer the reader to the works of~\citet{vovk2005algorithmic} and~\citet{balasubramanian2014conformal} for details on the original framework.
+In this paper, we provide an alternate and equivalent viewpoint for accomplishing the same goals, called \emph{nested conformal prediction}.

 Conformal prediction starts from a nonconformity score.
 As we will see with explicit examples later, these nonconformity scores are often rooted in some underlying geometric intuition about how a good prediction set may be discovered from the data.
 Nested conformal acknowledges this geometric intuition and makes it explicit: instead of starting from a score, it instead starts from a sequence of all possible prediction sets $\{\mathcal{F}_t(x)\}_{t\in\mathcal{T}}$ for some ordered set $\mathcal{T}$.
 Just as we suppressed the dependence of set $C(\cdot)$ on the labeled data $D_n$ in property \eqref{eq:marginal-validity}, here too $\mathcal{F}_t(\cdot)$ will actually depend on $D_n$ but we suppress this for notational simplicity.